Symbiosis in Soil

 Brittany obtained her BS in Botany from Cal Poly Humboldt in 2022.
 As an undergraduate, her research focused on Devonian plant fossils and acetate peel method development in the Tomescu lab.
 Her research interests focus on biodiversity, evo-devo, and molecular ecology broadly, and more specifically, she is interested in understanding the molecular mechanisms that drive mutualistic symbioses between fungi and photosynthetic partners, such as in lichens and ectomycorrhizal fungi.
 The promotion of diversity, equity, and inclusion in academia is also a high priority for Brittany, and she actively seeks opportunities to participate in DEI initiatives whenever possible.
 In her free time, Brittany enjoys exploring the outdoors, making art, playing Magic the Gathering, and hanging out with her husband, dog, and two cats.

-Dustin is a senior undergraduate Plant Biology major who loves all things mycology and hopes to soon transition that passion into graduate school.
-After his family was impacted by the Caldor Fire in 2021, he was inspired to tie wildfire ecology in with his mycology research.
+Dustin is a first year PhD student in the Soils and Biogeochemistry Graduate Group.
+He began his work in the Bogar lab as an undergraduate Plant Biology major who loved all things mycology.After his family was impacted by the Caldor Fire in 2021, he was inspired to tie wildfire ecology in with his mycology research.
 He is currently researching the impacts of wildfire on fungal soil communities with an emphasis on ectomycorrhizal fungi in burned soils, and their effects on seedling performance.
 In his spare time, Dustin enjoys anything outdoor related, gardening, spending time with family and friends, reading, art, wine tasting, sports, and petting cute doggos.

 Dustin Lower poses for a portrait in the greenhouse.

-Undergraduate Researcher: Dustin Lower
+PhD Student: Dustin Lower

 Demorie Galarza poses with plants

-Undergraduate Researcher: Demorie Galarza
+Alumna: Demorie Galarza

 Demorie (like memory) is an undergraduate senior majoring in Plant Sciences with an emphasis in Plant Breeding and Genetics.
 While her focus is on plants, she is also deeply fascinated in fungi and their involvement in the rhizosphere.
 She is currently studying the effect of ectomycorrhizal symbiosis on drought tolerance in Douglas Fir seedlings.
 With the impending threat of climate change, she believes the collaboration between plant sciences and mycology could enhance global agriculture and promote the conservation of biodiversity.
 She aims to ameliorate the ramifications that were bred from the Green Revolution and hopes to partake in the development of a more conservational green revolution.
 When she is not in the lab/watering 100+ plants, she is either gardening with her cat at home, reading whilst knitting, baking or going to concerts.